Bratzworth/coding_challenge/README.md

 # Coding Challenge App

-A skeleton flask app to use for a coding challenge.
+A flask app to aggregate statistics between a bitbucket team and a github organization.

 ## Install: